rubyleilei/kc3-docs/en/Setup_development_build.md

 5. Go inside your KC3改 folder, right-click, Select **Git Clone**
 6. Paste the Clone URL into the **Git Clone** prompt
 7. Wait for cloning process to complete
+8. You will need to also do submodules update, see [here](https://github.com/KC3Kai/KC3Kai/issues/784#issuecomment-139554087) for instructions.

 Step 2: Install
 ---------------